Frequently Asked Questions

 What Does “Best Rated” Mean?

-We’ve been updating our list of Best Upright Vacuums every year since 2008 and the latest list for 2016 has just been released.
+UPDATED DEC 2022 - We’ve been updating our list of Best Upright Vacuums every year since 2008 and the latest list for 2022 has just been released.
+The list is dominated this year by Shark machines.

-After reviewing a large number of stick vacuums we have chosen 9 for our list of Best Stick Vacuums in 2016.
-Machines were chosen after carefully considering consumer ratings and comments as well as length of warranty, features and cost.
+UPDATED JULY 2019 - This is our list of the best stick vacuums for 2019.
+After reviewing a large number of stick vacuums we have found the top 10.
+Vacuum cleaners were chosen after carefully considering our testing, consumer ratings and comments, as well as length of warranty, features and cost.
 Vacuums that stood out scored well in most if not all of these areas.

 Stick vacuums range from inexpensive to somewhat pricey and as a result we have divided our list into three categories: top-end, mid-range and inexpensive.
-Our choices include machines manufactured by Dyson, Eureka, Shark, Bissell, and Hoover.
+All choices this year are produced by only 5 manufacturers who seem to be making a real effort in the stick vacuum arena and are leaving quite a few other manufacturers behind.
+Our 2019 list includes units from Dyson, Shark, Hoover, Bissell and a machine from newcomer Tineco.

-Cordless vacuum cleaners have only really been coming into their own recently.
-Yes they've been around for some time but they have historically been plagued by weak suction and short run times.
-However, current cordless machines have much more power and we are starting to see run times of 20 minutes or more on a single charge.
-Also, some of the outliers are reaching run times as high as 40–45 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
+UPDATED NOVEMBER 2022 - Cordless vacuum cleaners have been around for some time but only started to become widely popular recently.
+They have historically been plagued by weak suction and short run times.
+However, current cordless machines have much more power and we are starting to see run times of 30 minutes or more on a single charge.
+Also, some of the outliers are reaching run times as high as 40–60 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
 This is being driven not only by new battery technologies but also by the relentless demand for cordless vacuums.
 Homeowners like the light weight, maneuverability and portability of these machines.
 Expect to find more and more of these appearing on the market.

 People often visit our site and search for lightweight vacuums.
-We have reviewed many lightweight machines but specifications, like weight, are often buried in our articles making it difficult to quickly find what you are looking for.
-We've dug through our reviews to uncover the best rated lightweight vacuums.
+We have reviewed many lightweight machines but specifications, like weight, are often buried in the articles.
+So we recently dug through our reviews to uncover the best rated lightweight vacuums.
 We hope the information is helpful.

 What can we draw from these charts?
-Well, we don’t want to make any hard conclusions here as our data is not exhaustive, but clearly a combination of a high rating and a low cost is good.
+Well, we don’t want to make any hard conclusions here as our data is not exhaustive (we have not reviewed every vacuum from every manufacturer), but clearly a combination of a high rating and a low cost is good.
 For the most part the charts speak for themselves.
+You should also consider that some brands have better ratings for certain types of vacuums - like Miele and canisters.
+The data below average all vacuum types per brand.